taniacao12/JJETrelief/README.md

 Tania Cao, Joyce Fang, Jody Sunray, Elaine Shi

 ## Project Overview
 Send help.
 Get help.
 JJETrelief focuses on underrepresented communities affected by natural disasters all over the world.
-The website updates the status of these communities in real time and gives you the option to donate money or join any pre-existing volunteer groups.
-You may also customize what you wish to see based on disaster type, magnitude of damage, location, types of aid, etc.
+The website updates the status of these communities in real time and gives you the option to donate money if you wish.
+You may also customize what you wish to see based on the date.

 ### Launch Instructions
 #### Install and run on localhost